andradnl/redux-saga-playground/README.md

 *`apply` is an alias for `call`.*
 1. What is the forking model in Redux Saga? <br>
 *The forking model represents the two possible ways of dynamically instantiating sagas that can run in parallel: attached and detached.
 Attached forks use the `fork` effect creator, and remain attached to their parents.
 Furthermore, attached forks share the same semantics with the parallel effect (`all`), in the sense that the parent will terminate after all launched tasks finish their execution.
 Detached forks use the `spawn` effect creator and live in their own execution context, not attached to their parents.*
-1. What is `fork` and how does it work? <br>
+1. How does `fork` work? <br>
-*`fork` is an effect creator that creates an effect which instructs the middleware to invoke a given (normal or generator) function in a non-blocking manner.
+*`fork` instructs the middleware to invoke a given (normal or generator) function in a non-blocking manner.
 The generator resumes as soon as the given function is invoked.
 Fork is relevant in the management of concurrency between different sagas.
-Yielding a `fork` effect creator returns a `task` object attached to its parent, whose termination the parent will wait for, even after its own body of instructions has finished executing.*
+Yielding a `fork` effect creator returns a `task` object attached to its parent.
+The parent will wait for the termination of the forked task(s), even after its own body of instructions has finished executing.*
 1. What is the difference between `call` and `fork`? <br>
 *`call` is blocking, `fork` is non-blocking.*
 1. How does error propagation work with forked tasks? <br>
 *Errors from child tasks automatically bubble up to their parents.
 If any forked task raises an uncaught error, then the parent task will abort with the child `Error`, and the whole parent's execution tree (both forked tasks and main task if it's still running) will be cancelled.*
-1. What is `spawn` and how does it work? <br>
+1. How does `spawn` work? <br>
-*`spawn` is an effect creator that creates a detached forked task.
-A detached task and its parent are completely independent.*
+*`spawn` creates a detached forked task, whose execution is completely independent from the parent saga that spawned it.*
-1. What is `join` and how does it work? <br>
+1. How `join` it work? <br>
-*`join` is an effect creator that creates an effect which instructs the middleware to wait for the result of a previously forked task.
+*`join` instructs the middleware to wait for the result of a previously forked task.
 It will resolve with the same outcome as the joined task.*
-1. What is `cancel` and how does it work? <br>
+1. How does `cancel` work? <br>
-*`cancel` creates an effect description that instructs the middleware to cancel a previously forked task.*
+*`cancel` instructs the middleware to cancel a previously forked task.*
+1. How does `select` work? <br>
+*`select` instructs the middleware to invoke a given selector function on the current state of the store, in order to retrieve a value from it.